-Ensure key equipment and processes to support business Director of Organisation, Development & Policy continuity planning are effectively maintained. , A social value approach is in place.
-The Council has Director of Finance & ICT continued to develop and embed social value to ensure that the economic, environmental and social benefits are realised and captured consistently for Derbyshire when procuring services. ➤ Work has been ongoing to develop a comprehensive Director of Finance & ICT / Asset Management Strategy.
-The final document will be Performance and Engagement Manager considered by the Governance Group in 2021.
-(Place) Principle D Development of consistent and effective business cases.
-Director of Finance & ICT Determining > The Council could develop a more proactive approach to Director of Finance & ICT the the use of collective intelligence to guide decision making, interventions rather than data.
-This is expected to be achieved through necessary to the development of cloud, SAP S4/HANA, other software, optimise the roles and use of intelligence by March 2022. achievement of > Revised People Strategy will be useful to ensure Director of Organisation, Development & the intended consistent council wide approach and guide future Policy outcomes investment in skills is due to be approved in July 2021.
-This needs to be fully embedded.
-Development of a robust post implementation review Performance and Engagement Manager process for major projects.
-CMT approved the approach (Place) to review existing change projects and programmes and embed robust project management across the Council.
+Principle D Determining the interventions Development of consistent and effective business cases; Work underway as part of the establishment of the Council's new Programme and Project Management Office Director of Finance & ICT Summer 2022 necessary to optimise the achievement of the intended outcomes The Council could develop a more proactive approach to the use of collective intelligence to guide decision making, rather than data; This is expected to be achieved through the development of cloud, SAP S4/HANA, other software, roles and use of intelligence.
+Director of Finance & ICT Initial phase completed by Summer 2022 ➤ Revised People Strategy will be useful to ensure consistent council wide approach and guide future investment in skills is due to be approved in July 2021.
+This needs to be fully embedded; The strategy was approved by Cabinet in July 2021 and work is now underway to develop departmental people plans aligned to the agreed 5 people priorities.
+Director of Organisation, Development & Policy Completed Development of a robust post implementation review process for major projects.
+CMT approved the approach to review existing change projects and programmes and embed robust project management across the Council; Work underway as part of the establishment of the Council's new Programme and Project Management Office Performance and Engagement Manager (Place) Summer 2022